Teen Dating Abuse

 Goals and Objectives:

-Develop safety plans, and implement prevention and awareness strategies
+Develop safety plans, and identify prevention and awareness strategies

 Prefer to pay by check?
-DO NOT fill this out.
-Please email us at email@example.com to register your name and receive payment information.
+Then, DO NOT register here.
+Please email us at firstname.lastname@example.org to register your name and receive payment information.

-- Continuing nursing education activities were approved by New Jersey Nurses Association, an accredited approver by the American Nurses Credentialing Center’s COA.
+- This continuing nurseing education activity is approved by New Jersey Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 When & Where